Dll functions exported by QM

 QM 2.3.0.

 Gets full path of a file or folder.
-Expands special folders, etc. Does not check if the file exists.
+Expands special folders, replaces "..", etc. Does not check whether the file or folder exists.

 ITEMIDLIST*PidlFromStr $s